• Skip to primary navigation

 • Ground Turkey - Just like with chicken, turkey is available in both light and dark meat.
 Light meat ground turkey will work just fine, but dark meat ground turkey has a higher fat content and will give you the most tender and juicy meatballs.

-• White Onion - You just need a very small white onion for this recipe.
+• White Onion – You just need a very small white onion for this recipe.
 Chop it as finely as you can.
-2 tablespoon will go into the meatballs and the rest will be used in the sauce.
+2 Tbsp will go into the meatballs and the rest will be used in the sauce.

 • Italian Herb Seasoning - This easy blend of dried herbs gives big, fresh flavor to the dish without the need to chop fresh herbs.
 Find the recipe for my homemade seasoning here.
 In a pinch, you can also use store-bought Italian Seasoning.
 Divide one batch of the seasoning in half, stirring half into the meatballs and using half to flavor the sauce.